-On this week’s Midnight Snack, we take a look at an evol meal.
+Evol truffle parmesan mac & cheese is on for this week’s Midnight Snack.
+That’s right, we’re taking a look at an evol meal.
 It’s supposed to be the word love backwards, but I keep reading it in that Mermaid Man EVILLLLLL voice.
 On their website, it’s evident that they’re in on the name sounding like evil, too, with the repeated “Good is Evol” that follows you down the page of their company’s story as you read.

 This one is probably the most natural frozen meal we’ve eaten to date given the ingredients: